pgRouting/workshop/docs/chapters/ol3_client.rst

     :linenos:

-This code displays a map with an OpenStreetMap layer centered to Nottingham.
+This code displays a map with an OpenStreetMap layer centered to a predefined location.

 At the moment there's not routing related code; only standard navigation.